phoenixe-nuaa/LearningNotes/React Tutorial/React_Tutorial_Notes.md

 }
 ```

-Then let's move all that data to an array of objects, as if we were bringing in a JSON-based API.
+Then let's move all that data to an array of objects, as if we were bringing in a *JSON-based API*.
 We'll have to create this array inside our `render()`.

 ```react
 class App extends Component {